Massive industrial complex fire rips through structures, buses in Compton

-COMPTON, Calif. -- Firefighters are battling a massive fire in an industrial area of Compton.
+COMPTON, Calif. -- A massive fire in an industrial area of Compton engulfed several structures and buses, sending a thick plume of smoke into the sky Friday morning.

 Flames were also threatening what appeared to be a nearby home.
 It was unclear if the house was occupied at the time.